ember-learn/guides-source/guides/v3.7.0/getting-started/core-concepts.md

 Here, `{{this.name}}` is a property provided by the template's context.

-Besides properties, double curly braces (`{{}}`) may also contain helpers and components, which we'll discuss later.
+Besides properties, double curly braces (`{{}}`) may also contain helpers, which we'll discuss later.

 ## Models